githubniKenneth/capstone_project/README.md

 <p>test@account.com</p>
 <p>123456</p>.

-## Web-based Sales and Inventory System
+## Web-based Sales and Inventory System with Paymongo API Integration

 A web-based application designed to manage Business Transactions of the selected Capstone Client.
 This project is built using Laravel, PHP, HTML, CSS, Bootstrap, Javascript, JQuery, AJAX.